ParisDescartesUnivEdTech/ForumPlusOne/README.md

-# Forum Improved
+# ForumPlusOne

 Copyright 2016 University Paris Descartes

-Forum Improved is a evolution of the forum moodle module based on [Advanced Forum](https://github.com/moodlerooms/moodle-mod_hsuforum/)
+ForumPlusOne is a evolution of the forum moodle module based on [Advanced Forum](https://github.com/moodlerooms/moodle-mod_hsuforum/)

 What's new ?
-Why "Improved" ?
+Why "PlusOne" ?
 -----------------------------

 First, we are based on Advanced Forum , so we have all the improvement of Advanced Forum.